Search

 Ages 15-18 Mission

 Space Center University offers challenging, quality STEM education inspired by current aspects of space exploration.
-Our 5-day programs include:
+Our 3-day and 5-day programs include:

 • Hands-on, engineering-based activities and data collection technology integration for real-world analysis.